IBM’s Operations Management Areas: 10 Decisions, Productivity

-International Business Machines Corporation (IBM) has an operations management (OM) strategy that addresses optimization needs in hardware and software development, distribution and maintenance operations in the 10 strategic decision areas.
+IBM (International Business Machines Corporation) has an operations management (OM) strategy for optimizing hardware and software development, distribution, and maintenance operations in the 10 strategic decision areas.
 Operations managers are concerned with the 10 decisions that strategically impact the success of the business.
 IBM implements policies and reforms through these 10 strategic decision areas to maximize the effectiveness of implementation while ensuring the continuity of operations.
 Also, Big Blue’s operations management fulfills its productivity goals by systematically addressing challenges and issues in each of these strategic decision areas.
 For example, each area is approached as a distinct component of IBM’s operations, although corporate managers address the operational goals of the business as an integrated whole.
 In this integrated and systematic approach, the company keeps its business productive and satisfies its strategic objectives.
 Thus, IBM’s continued success is significantly founded on sound operations management decisions that are relevant to current and emerging business needs.

 IBM’s Operations Management Areas, 10 Decisions

 2. Quality Management.
 This strategic decision area of operations management has the objective of satisfying customers’ demands and expectations regarding IBM’s information technology products.
 In this case, the company’s operations managers employ regular quality tests to ensure compliance with quality requirements.
 For example, IBM’s operational standards are partly based on these quality requirements, while productivity objectives are established with allowance for conducting quality tests.
-Effective quality management contributes to competitive advantage to address competition, which imposes a strong force on the business, as shown in the Porter’s Five Forces analysis of IBM.
+Effective quality management contributes to competitive advantages over other technology firms, like Oracle, Hewlett Packard Enterprise, Microsoft, Google (Alphabet), Amazon, and Intel.
+As illustrated in the Five Forces analysis of IBM, these firms add to the strong competitive pressure in the industry.

 3. Process and Capacity Design.
 High process efficiency and adequate production capacity are the objectives in this strategic decision area of operations management.
 IBM fulfills this objective through a continuous improvement model that integrates new operational standards and requirements in response to changes in the information technology market.
-Operations managers use IBM’s generic strategy and intensive growth strategies among the bases for this model.
-For example, gradual but continuous growth in productivity is maintained as a result of the model, and to align process and capacity with the cost leadership generic strategy.
+Operations managers use IBM’s generic competitive strategy and intensive growth strategies for this model.
+The cost leadership generic strategy supports gradual but continuous improvement in productivity, process, and capacity maintained through the model.

 5. Layout Design and Strategy.
 High efficiency and productivity in the flow of information and resources are the objectives in this strategic decision area of operations management.
 IBM satisfies these objectives through a combination of automation and the use of standards and best practices in the information technology industry.
 For example, the company’s operations managers utilize industry best practices in layout design for manufacturing.
 On the other hand, IBM has operational standards for automating information flow throughout the organization, such as standards for real-time information on server usage and related statistics.

 7. Supply Chain Management.
 Operations managers aim to keep high supply chain efficiencies and capacities in this strategic decision area.
-In this regard, IBM’s approach to operations management involves using information technologies to automate supply chain processes for high efficiency that supports the business strength of high economies of scale (Read: SWOT Analysis of IBM).
+In this regard, IBM’s approach to operations management involves using information technologies to automate supply chain processes for high efficiency.
+This high efficiency supports economies of scale, which are one of the business strengths shown in the SWOT analysis of IBM.
 On the other hand, the company satisfies capacity goals through programs that support suppliers’ productivity growth.
 For example, these programs provide information and some technical support to help suppliers improve their operational capacities.
-This approach aligns with efforts to address the interests of suppliers as stakeholders in IBM’s corporate social responsibility strategy.
+This operations management approach aligns with efforts to address the interests of suppliers as stakeholders in IBM’s corporate social responsibility strategy.

 8. Inventory Management.
 In this area of operations management, the strategic decision deals with maintaining adequate inventory while considering internal and external factors.
 For example, IBM must ensure adequate inventory despite challenges linked to vulnerabilities and risks facing firms in the information technology industry.
 The company has redundancy allowances and buffer inventory to address such operational issues and to account for fluctuations in market demand.
 Also, IBM’s operations managers achieve productivity objectives through inventory control based on real-time data on business processes and market needs and variations.